Zireael07/awesome-tabletop-rpgs/readme.md

 - [Alternity](https://www.drivethrurpg.com/product/249531/Alternity-Science-Fiction-RPG-Demo-Pack) - a free demo of a new version of Alternity, an rpg with an interesting dice mechanic (roll d20 and add or substract a second die)
 - [Beta Red](https://www.drivethrurpg.com/product/342799/Beta-Red-Quickstart) - an awesome cyberpunkish system using a d6 dice pool
 - [Burning Wheel](https://www.drivethrurpg.com/product/98542/Burning-Wheel-Gold-Hub-and-Spokes)
+- [Carbon Grey](https://www.drivethrurpg.com/product/367220/Carbon-Grey-RPG--Quickstart-Guide) - a derivative of Opend6 that is available for free, and the setting primer is PWYW
 - [Coriolis](https://www.drivethrurpg.com/product/204702/Coriolis-The-Third-Horizon--Quickstart) - an awesome Arabian-themed space setting that runs on d6 dicepools
 - [Dungeon Crawl Classics](https://goodman-games.com/store/product/dcc-rpg-quick-start-rules-intro-adventures-pdf/) - quickstart and intro adventure for an awesome system that uses a reverse step die system, with imaginary dice such as d3, d5 or d7 (OGL) (note: the quickstart on drivethru is paid)
 - [EABA Lite](https://www.btrc.net/images/stories/freedownloads/eaba/btr6101_sample.pdf) - a free version of EABA, an awesome generic system (the full system does have their own license allowing supplements)
 - [Electric Bastionland](https://www.drivethrurpg.com/product/294656/Electric-Bastionland-Free-Edition) - an awesome system, an evolution of Into the Odd
+- [ELEMENTAL Discovery Guide](https://www.drivethrurpg.com/product/242202/ELEMENTAL-Discovery-Guide) - a quickstart for ELEMENTAL, a d6 system that has quite a lot of free adventures
 - [Elite Dangerous RPG](https://www.modiphius.net/products/elite-dangerous-rpg-the-worst-intentions-free-quickstart) - an awesome system based on Elite: Dangerous, the space game
 - [GURPS Lite](http://www.sjgames.com/gurps/lite/) - a free starter for GURPS
 - [HackMaster Basic](https://www.drivethrurpg.com/product/104757/HackMaster-Basic-free)